collection history ATLAS of Plucked Instruments

 For the last couple of years with Internet (and specially with eBay), searching for new instruments is different, and in many ways certainly much easier.
 Although it means paying a lot for the shipping cost.
 However I found out that it is not really necessary to ship by expensive couriers like UPS or FedEx; the normal airmail postman is often just as good for a fraction of the price.
 It is quite fun finding a selling person halfway the globe and have a friendly contact with him/her via email to work out the details of the deal.
 And in the end to recieve big parcels from Iran, Venezuela, Brazil, Bolivia, Borneo, China, Vietnam, Japan, Turkmenistan, Uzbekistan, Canada or USA.
 In fact my main supplier is a friendly guy in a shop in São Paulo in Brazil, who sold me five different instruments....

-All instruments are put together in one room, almost all of them hanging side by side, with the face front, so you can have a proper look at them.
-I try to avoid the collection becoming like a storage room.
-However, the open spaces between the instruments are becoming quite small now.
-I do not use special temperature or moisture devices, just keep the central heating down - which means it is quite cold in winter.
-The only damage I have had in al those years is a broken skin of my shamisen (recently repaired in Japan) and the front coming loose from my orpharion (I repaired it with advice from the maker).
+I do not use special temperature or moisturing devices, just keep the central heating down - which means the rooms are quite cold in winter.
+The only damage I have had in al those years is a broken skin of my shamisen (later repaired in Japan) and the front coming loose from my orpharion (I repaired it with advice from the maker).
 Both happened during hot dry summers, while we were on holiday.

-The intention is to use the collection as basis for a book about all plucked stringed instruments of the world, with a picture and a description and some background information about playing techniques and type of music.
-But that book will have to wait a few more years until after I retire....
+As the Collection cannot be visited, I intent to use the collective gathered information of the Collection as basis for a book about all plucked stringed instruments of the world (like a bird-book) : with a picture and a description and some background information about playing techniques and type of music.
+But that book will have to wait a few more years, until after I retire....

-So for the time being here is this ATLAS website for you to use, for checking out some strange looking instrument.
+So for the time being here is this ATLAS website for you to use, for checking out some strange looking instruments.

 I hope you enjoy it !